Chingford branch line: Carriages

 All coaching stock that operated the line was either built by the Great Eastern Railway (or its predecessors such as the Eastern Counties Railway) or London and North Eastern Railway.

 From opening until the mid 1920s coaching stock was four wheeled and even as late as 1900 the majority of GER suburban trains were composed of four-wheeler carriages.

 Interior design was spartan and around 1900 third-class passengers sat on bare boards five abreast, second-class passengers on cushions also five abreast, while first-class passengers sat four abreast and enjoyed more legroom.
 In 1899 James Holden produced the first six passengers sat abreast carriages in a 13-carriage, third-class only train (each carriage was 27 feet long and 9 feet wide and had five compartments).
 This set, which also included such modern features as slam lock doors and gas tail lamps became the model for future suburban carriage design.

 The GER made every effort to maximise the capacity of its suburban carriages to deal with the rise in usage.
 In the early 1900s some four-wheeler carriages were cut in half longitudinally and a section inserted to make them wider in order to increase the capacity.

 By 1915 A. J. Hill instigated a policy of converting old four-wheel carriages into bogeyed stock and some 500 four-wheeled carriages were converted this way.

 From 1928 LNER Quint-Art sets designed by Sir Nigel Gresley were being deployed on the branch.
 These were 5-car sets, and the articulated bogies effectively joined the carriages together rather than bogies.
 In the peak hours these operated as 10-car sets.

 One unusual passenger working was the 1882 visit of the Great Western Railway royal train on 6 May 1882 for the visit of Queen Victoria.
 It was hauled by a GER 0-4-4T engine.

 Other facilities

 An engine shed was located at Wood Street railway station and this was a sub-shed of Stratford engine shed.
 It had an allocation of tank engines for suburban use – largely class L77 (LNE Class N7) and was closed around the time of electrification.
 There were also carriage sidings located at Wood Street and at Chingford.

 As of 2019, there are still sidings at Chingford used for the stabling of EMU sets.

 Future developments

 Longer term the restoration of the Hall Farm Curve has been considered a number of times as it would significantly reduce journey times between the Chingford branch and Stratford.
-There are no current plans to re-introduce services over this route but it must remain a strong contender for re-opening especially once Crossrail has opened and more platform capacity is available in Liverpool Street station.

 At various times, stations have been suggested for Chingford Hatch and Forest Road, Walthamstow.